matheus-bernat/matheus-bernat.github.io/_posts/2021-06-01-3d-reconstruction.markdown

 ### About this project
 * Python.
-* Pytorch for optimization of camera positions parameters.
+* Pytorch for optimization of positions of cameras and positions of triangulated 3D points.
 * 3D reconstruction, structure from motion, epipolar geometry.
 * Duration: 6 weeks.